monetha/reputation-passport-example/README.md

 ## Conclusion

 The following application is just a quick example of how reputation data is being read from the blockchain without a necessity to being locked down to a single platform.
-We are focus on building a data exchange framework that can ensure censorship resistance, transferability, transparency and security.
+We are focusing on building a data exchange framework that can ensure censorship resistance, transferability, transparency and security.
 Feel free to contact us at team@monetha.io